GabrielSGoncalves/udacity_cloud_devops_engineer_nanodegree/project1_aws_static_website/README.md

 ## Overview
 Hosting websites is one of the most basic tasks related to cloud infrastructure.
 For static websites, composed basically of HTML, CSS and JavasScript files (no backend), AWS offers a simple way of hosting it using S3.
 CloudFront is a content delivery service that can also help lowering the latency for users from different regions.

 We are going to explore these two AWS services in a static website deployment.
-In order to have control over the cloud infrastructure created for the project, I'll be using Terraform as the Insfrastructure as Code (IaC) framework.
+In order to have control over the cloud infrastructure created for the project, we'll be using Terraform as the Insfrastructure as Code (IaC) framework.

 ## Objective
 1. Deploy a static website using AWS S3.